People > Process

 Now, don’t get me wrong, I love a process.
 I love the order a good process brings to chaos, the clear requirements, the accountability.
 Beautiful.
 And a well written automation is chef’s kiss perfection.

 But processes don’t innovate.
 They don’t think.
 A process is not capable of creativity.
 People are.
-And when businesses forget that they are run by people, not machines, they get stuck in a rut of efficiency without effectiveness.
+And when CEOs forget that they are run by people, not machines, things come crashing to the ground.

 Ever been in a meeting where someone says, “We can’t do that because it’s not in the process”?
-That sound you hear right now is me SCREAMING.
+That sound you hear is me S C R E A M I N G .

 Teams lose flexibility.
 If a process is the be-all, end-all, then what happens when things change?
-What’s the process for changing the process?
-No matter how bulletproof a process seems, unexpected challenges happen.
-It’s the creative, quick-thinking humans that solve real problems.
-You cannot throw a problem at a process and expect it to think on its feet.
-And if it does, um……
+No matter how bulletproof something looks on paper, reality throws curveballs.
+And you can’t throw a problem at a process and expect it to think on its feet.
+And if it does, um…

 Now if you’re thinking, OH NO, I’ve got some AWFUL processes WHAT DO I DO, HOW DO I GET ON THE RIGHT TRACK….